lucciano/vaadin_on_virgo/README.md

 vaadin_on_virgo
 ===============

-Example Web Bundle (Wab) that runs Vaadin on Virgo It's completely m2eclipse-mavenized.
+Example Web Bundle (Wab) that runs Vaadin on Virgo.

+It's completely m2eclipse-mavenized.

 Edit pom.xml and set your virgo pickup dir.